California State Coastal Conservancy

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

-If you are unable to email your application, you may send the electronic files on common electronic storage device.
+If you are unable to email your application, you may send the electronic files on a CD or other common electronic storage device.
 Mail the files to:

 State Coastal Conservancy

 Questions about the application or process may be directed to

 The Regional Managers are listed from North to South:

 North Coast - Del Norte County to coastside Sonoma and Marin Counties: